jthack/hydeout/_posts/2025-09-24-ai-comprehension-gaps.md

 ---
-title: "AI Comprehension Gaps: When Humans and AI See Different Things:"
+title: "AI Comprehension Gaps: When Humans and AI See Different Things"
 layout: post
 categories:
   - ai